Rock Scholars Bands

 Intrusion was unanimously voted Rock Scholars band of the year 2017 by our panel of mentors and their line up also includes our Guitar player of the year Paddy Whitford, and Vocalist of the year Jye Criddle.

 Heavily influenced by the Seattle grunge scene these guys have matured into a genuine musical force and their growing repertoire of original songs hints heavily at a first album release in 2018.
 We expect to see Intrusion play a lot of shows outside of Rock Scholars in the next 12 months.

 Drums - Joel

 Is this a very early photo of ZZ Top?
 No, this is Ricochet.
-Rock Scholars youngest band is also one of the hardest rocking.
-Formed out of the smouldering ashes of the Crazy Bananas after vocalist Emma decided to take a break, Ricochet have moved their sound two places to the left and in the 2017 end of term gig at Mojos they stunned the audience with their new direction and their take on some classic 60s surf-rock instrumentals.
+Rock Scholars’ youngest band is also one of the hardest rocking.
+Formed out of the smouldering ashes of the Crazy Bananas after vocalist Emma decided to take a break, Ricochet have moved their sound two places to the left and in the 2017 end of term gig at Mojos they stunned the audience with a new musical direction and their take on some classic 60s surf-rock instrumentals.

 With guitar player James now stepping up to the mic and tackling vocal duties there is no telling where this band could go next!